4commerce-technologies-AG/midi-smtp-server/README.md

 There are also a `ports` and `hosts` reader for this values.
 Please be aware that we will drop the old attributes of `port` and `host` within the next minor release.

-## Utilization for connections and processings
+## Utilization of connections and processings

 The options `max_connections` and `opts { max_processings }` allows to define the utilization of the running service.
 The value of `max_connections` will block any additional concurrent TCP connection and respond with SMTP error code 421 on more connections.
 The additional `max_processings` value will allow to wait for processing while active processings have reached the maximum value.